tsackton/taelgarverse/docs/things/books/on-the-lost-people-of-the-forests.md

 ---
 headerVersion: 2023.11.25
-tags: [object]
+lintedAt: '2026-08-25T22:52:37-04:00'
+lintVersion: '3.5'
 displayDefaults: {defArt: '', boxInfo: '<ancestry:AU> <typeof:AUn><(, written )written:nx><(, by )author>', startStatus: completed in}
-name: On the Lost People of the Forests
+tags: [object, status/cleanup/text]
 typeOf: book
 typeOfAlias: geographical treatise
 ancestry: Chardonian
-dm_owner: none
-dm_notes: color
 created: 1725
 author: Gnaeus
+name: On the Lost People of the Forests
+knownTo: [dufr]
+dm_owner: none
+dm_notes: none
+POV: modern
 title: On the Lost People of the Forests
 ---
 # On the Lost People of the Forests